peernova/kestra-client-sdk/python-sdk/docs/WorkerGroupsApi.md

 # **delete_worker_group_by_id**
 > object delete_worker_group_by_id(id)

-Delete an existing worker group.
+Delete a worker group

+Requires a role with the INFRASTRUCTURE permission (Superadmin-only).

 ### Example